The History and Meaning of Christmas Lights in America

 Today it is estimated that more than 150 million light sets are sold in America each year, with more than 80 million homes decorated with holiday lights.
 Most of these Americans (including myself before I read Murray's article) have little or no understanding, or appreciation for this American tradition.
 In concluding is article Murray presents the following question:

 What is the greater significance of Christmas lights, and what do they say about the American character?

 Although it has become a push-button issue in some political communities and debates about the separation of church and state (Michigan passed a law officially naming its tree a "Christmas tree" rather than a "Holiday Tree"), based on the history presented by Murry and most American's understanding of the tradition, decorating with Christmas lights is not about religion.
-The term "Christmas lights" has become a generic word for light strings used for decorating during the winter season or holidays--just as Xerox was commonly used to describe copy machines.
-The point of Murray's article is that this American tradition arose out of a variety of secular winter traditions and the use of Christmas lights to celebrate winter holidays is not about Christianity or any other particular religion.
+The term "Christmas lights", has become a generic word for light strings used for decorating during the winter season or holidays--just as Xerox was commonly used to describe copy machines.
+The point of Murray's article, is that this American tradition arose out of a variety of secular winter traditions, and the use of Christmas lights to celebrate winter holidays is not about Christianity or any other particular religion.
 Just like the burning of the Yule Log provided welcome light in darkness of winter for the German tribes people, modern Christmas lights provide spirit-lifting light in our rural and urban communities.
-Our local and national holiday displays and Christmas trees provide a forum for community gathering and socialization.
-To define the significance or meaning of the American tradition of decorating evergreen trees and their homes for the winter holidays in terms the Christian religion is misplaced.
-Regardless if we call them Christmas lights, holiday lights, ferry lights, twinkle lights or any other term this great tradition which as evolved over thousands of years, across multiple cultures, nationalities, and religions has a meaning and significance that is much more complex than a single word.
+Our local and national holiday displays, and Christmas trees, provide a forum for community gathering and socialization.
+To define the significance or meaning of the American tradition of decorating evergreen trees and their homes for the winter holidays, in terms the Christian religion is misplaced.
+Regardless if we call them Christmas lights, holiday lights, fairy lights, twinkle lights, or any other term - this great tradition which has evolved over thousands of years, across multiple cultures, nationalities, and religions, has a meaning and significance that is much more complex than a single word.